NMTEC 233 Clinical Education IV • 13 Cr.

 After completing this class, students should be able to:

-- In a new clinical site, demonstrate ability to adapt to new procedures, protocols, and department rules.
+- In a new clinical site, demonstrate the ability to adapt to new procedures, protocols, and department rules.

 - Discuss multiple ways in which nuclear medicine procedures are performed and the rationales for differing practice.